-The surname Marcille was first found in Burgundy (French: Bourgogne), an administrative and historical region of east-central France, where this well known family has held a family seat
+The surname Marcille was first found in Burgundy (French: Bourgogne), an administrative and historical region of east-central France, where this well known family has held a

 since early times.

 This web page shows only a small excerpt of our Marcille research.Another 211 words (15 lines of text) covering the years 1254, 1362, 1413, 1554, and 1560 are included under the topic Early Marcille History in all our PDF Extended History products and printed products wherever possible.

 of this family name include: Marcilly, Marcillie, Marcillies, Marcilie, Marcilies, Marrcilly, Marrcillie, Marrcillies, Marrcilie, Marrcilies, de Marcilly, Marcillae, Marcillé, du Marcilly, Marcily, Marrcily, Marcelly and many more.